 Contests

-• Recycle Mania: A friendly competition for colleges and universities to help promote help promote waste reduction activities on campus.
+Campus Race to Zero Waste: A friendly competition for colleges and universities to help promote waste reduction activities on campus.
 During the competition, the schools compete by collecting and tracking the weight of recyclables.

 Unique Recycling Opportunities